Matías Succar

-Juan Matías Succar Cañote (born 16 February 1999) is a Peruvian professional footballer who plays as a striker for Peruvian club Alianza Lima.
+Juan Matías Succar Cañote (born 16 February 1999) is a Peruvian professional footballer who plays as a striker for Peruvian club Cienciano, on loan from Alianza Lima, and the Peru national team.

 Club career

 Youth career

 Succar started as a goalkeeper in 2006 at Country Club Villa, in the Chorrillos District of his hometown Lima, Peru.
 He then moved to changed position to left-back, and then a left midfielder, before joining Cantolao San Borja.
 Aged 14, he moved to Academia Cantolao where he became a striker.
 He didn't play much, and left football for one year.
 Succar returned to play when he was 16 year old and scored 26 goals in his first season.

 Deportivo Municipal

 In 2016, 17-year old Succar joined Deportivo Municipal, where he began playing for the clubs reserve team.

 At the age of 18, Succar was promoted to the first team squad.
 He made his senior debut on 28 October 2017, in a Peruvian Primera División game against Universidad de San Martín, where his older brother Alexander was in the starting lineup for the opponents.
 Matías Succar started on the bench, but replaced Rodrigo Cuba after 68 minutes, the same minute his brother was subbed off.
 The game was his first and last of season.
 The following season, Succar played six games.